Iraq Leadership Fellows - برنامج زمالة قادة العراق [en] - Syria/Iraq Office

 About the Fellowship

 The Iraq Leadership Fellows Program helps Iraq’s next generation of leaders develop the skills they need to build sustainable and transformative social and political movements.
-The Fellowship brings together young activists from around Iraq for three residential training sessions over the course of a year, with each training comprising of three days of intensive learning with leading international instructors and high-level guest speakers.
-Fellows receive additional one-to-one mentorship in between trainings, and the best in class are offered further development opportunities internationally after the conclusion of the Fellowship.
+The Fellowship brings together young activists from around Iraq for three residential training sessions over the course of a year, with each training comprising of three or four days of intensive learning with leading international instructors and high-level guest speakers.
+Fellows receive additional one-to-one mentorship in between trainings, and the best in class are offered further development opportunities.
 Graduates of the program join an illustrious alumni network of former fellows who represent the next generation of Iraqi change-makers.
-The Fellowship is a joint initiative of the American University of Iraq, Sulaimani, Konrad-Adenauer-Stiftung and GPD Charitable Trust.
+The Fellowship is supported by Konrad-Adenauer-Stiftung (KAS) and DT Institute and is hosted at the American University of Iraq, Sulaimani.
 Tuition costs, accommodation and travel are all covered by the fellowship.

-There are two Fellowship tracks on offer in 2018/2019, each Fellowship will accept 25 Fellows.
+There are two Fellowship tracks on offer in 2019/2020, each Fellowship will accept 25 Fellows:

 Social Activist Fellowship